daniellizik/engineering-first-principles/README.md

 >
 > — Albert Einstein

-Our ultimate goal as engineers is to create value for our customers.
-We understand that software development is not an end in itself but a means to serve the needs of our users.
-We align our engineering efforts with the product vision and business goals by developing a deep empathy for our customers.
-We strive to understand the problems we are solving and focus on delivering solutions that truly meet the needs of our users.
+My ultimate goal as a software engineer is to create value for my customers.
+I fully understand that software development is not an end in itself but a means to serve the needs of my users.
+I align my engineering efforts with my organization's product vision and business goals by developing a deep empathy for my customers.
+I strive to understand the problems my team is trying to solve and focus on delivering solutions that truly meet the needs of my users.